flutter/flutter/docs/about/The-Engine-architecture.md

 thread.
 Interacting with the engine on any other thread will trip assertions in unoptimized builds and is not thread safe in release builds.
 There are numerous components in the Flutter engine that are not thread safe.
-Once the Flutter engine is setup and running, the embedder does not have to post tasks to any of the task runners used to configure the engine as long as all accesses to the embedder API are made on the platform thread.
+Once the Flutter engine is set up and running, the embedder does not have to post tasks to any of the task runners used to configure the engine as long as all accesses to the embedder API are made on the platform thread.